 There’s some preliminary research that indicates beta-sitosterol may act like an antidepressant.

-So if you’re feeling depressed, it’s possible that’s why you crave peanut butter.
-But the other reasons we mentioned earlier are more likely.
+So, if you’re feeling depressed, that may be why you crave peanut butter.
+However, the other reasons we mentioned earlier are more likely.

 6 – Flavor

-Flavor is one of the key reasons you may find yourself craving peanut butter.
+Flavor is one key reason you may find yourself craving peanut butter.
 Peanut butter typically has a sweet and nutty taste that can be hard to resist.

-If you’re trying to cut back on your peanut butter intake, opt for a natural or sugar-free variety.
-You may also want to try other nut butters, such as almond or cashew butter, as an alternative.
+Opt for a natural or sugar-free variety if you’re trying to reduce your peanut butter intake.
+You may also want to try other nut butter, such as almond or cashew.

 7 – Texture

-Another reason you may be craving peanut butter is due to the texture.
-Peanut butter is smooth and creamy, making it a satisfying food to eat.
+Another reason you may be craving peanut butter is its texture.
+It is smooth and creamy, making it a satisfying food.

-If you’re looking for a healthier alternative to peanut butter, try using hummus or avocados as a spread on your toast or sandwich.
+If you’re looking for a healthier alternative to peanut butter, try spreading hummus or avocados on toast or sandwiches.

-But please know peanut butter is overall fine your diet, especially in moderation.
+But please know peanut butter is overall fine in your diet, especially in moderation.

 8 – Nostalgia

-There’s something about the creamy, nutty taste of peanut butter that just takes us back to childhood.
+There’s something about peanut butter’s creamy, nutty taste that takes us back to childhood.

 For many of us, it’s a comfort food that reminds us of happier times.

-Well, it could simply be that you’re hungry and your body is telling you to eat!
+Well, it could simply be that you’re hungry, and your body tells you to eat!

 Or it could be a sign that you’re missing something in your diet.